Bathrooms

 swatches, etc. Please wear a respirator when using oil-based primer.

-Most water-based primers do not stain block don't work as well
+Most water-based primers do not stain block at all.
+The best stain

 Repairs